garyfleming/the-board-whisperer/the-board-whisperer.md

 ![original](images/team.jpg)

 ^ So, we formed a new team
-^ This is your typical agile team with a PO, BA, Developers, and a tester Yes, the falcon represents the tester.
+^ This is your typical agile team with a PO, tester, Developers, and an agile coach.
+Yes, the falcon represents the agile coach.
 This is apt.
-They're like birds of prey looking for bugs.
+They're like birds: circling above, trying to be useful, but mostly mindlessly pooping on things below.
+As an agile coach, I can make that joke.

 ---